bertmad3400/articleMD/dfirreport/BazarCall-to-Conti-Ransomware-via-Trickbot-and-Cobalt-Strike.md

 In this intrusion, we observed a number of interesting techniques being leveraged by the threat actors.
 The threat actors were able to go from initial access to the deployment of Conti ransomware in a matter of hours.
-The Conti operators chose to wait a couple days before activating the data encryptors.
+The Conti operators chose to wait a couple days before ransoming the environment.
 Even though most of the techniques aren’t new or advanced, they have proven to be effective.
-We have observed the same techniques in other intrusion and understanding these techniques will allow defenders to disrupt such intrusion activity and deny it in their own networks.
+We have observed the same techniques in other intrusions and understanding these techniques will allow defenders to disrupt such intrusion activity and deny it in their own networks.

-The Trickbot payload came from a [phishing campaign](https://twitter.com/ffforward/status/1403086116463562753) associated with BazarCall, delivering weaponized XLSB documents.
-Upon execution, the macros moved certutil.exe under %programdata% and renamed it with random alphanumeric characters.
-Certutil was used to download and load the Trickbot DLL in memory.
+The Trickbot payload came from a [phishing campaign](https://twitter.com/ffforward/status/1403086116463562753) associated with BazarCall, delivering weaponized XLSB files.
+Upon execution, certutil.exe was copied to %programdata% and renamed with random alphanumeric characters.
+Certutil was used to download and load the Trickbot DLL into memory.
 Trickbot was automatically tasked to inject into the wermgr.exe process and use its well-known “pwgrab” module to steal browser credentials.
 As part of further automated tasking, Trickbot performed an initial reconnaissance of the environment using native Windows tools such as nltest.exe and net.exe.

 First hands-on activity was observed two hours after initial compromise, when Trickbot downloaded and executed Cobalt Strike Beacons.
-To guarantee execution on the beachhead host, multiple different payloads were used.
+To guarantee execution on the beachhead host, multiple payloads were used.
 One of the Cobalt Strike Beacons was the same payload and command and control infrastructure as used in a [prior case](https://thedfirreport.com/2021/07/19/icedid-and-cobalt-strike-vs-antivirus/).
 The initial access method for that case was IcedID, which shows that the threat actors utilize various initial access methods to get into environments and accomplish their goals.

 Once access through Cobalt Strike was established, the threat actors immediately proceeded with domain enumeration via Nltest, AdFind, BloodHound, and PowerSploit.
 Presence was then expanded on the beachhead by using a PowerShell loader to execute additional Beacons.